GSA/digitalgov.gov/content/events/2018/05/2018-05-15-this-how-we-work-together-with-brad-frost.md

 ---
 slug: this-how-we-work-together-with-brad-frost
-title: 'This is How We Work Together — with Brad Frost'
+title: 'How Design Systems Help Us Work Together with Brad Frost'
 summary: 'Join Brad Frost as he talks about design systems and the role they play in creating a successful, collaborative structure for modern organizations&#46;'
 featured_image:
   uid: